robot5000-design/ms4-mc-vinyl/README.md

 The live site is deployed to [Heroku](https://www.heroku.com), a cloud application platform.
 The deployment procedure for this was as follows:

-7. Make a [Heroku](https://www.heroku.com) account and create a new App.
+1. Make a [Heroku](https://www.heroku.com) account and create a new App.

     ![CreateNewApp][5]

     [5]: ./documentation/images_for_readme/create-new-app.jpg "Create New App"

-8. Give it a name and choose the appropriate region.
+2. Give it a name and choose the appropriate region.

     ![NameApp][6]

     [6]: ./documentation/images_for_readme/name-app.jpg "Name New App"

-4. Under the Resources tab search for postgres in the addons input and install.
+3. Under the Resources tab search for postgres in the addons input and install.

-5. Next enter the environmental variables (config vars in Heroku) for the project and create a secret key.
+4. Next enter the environmental variables (config vars in Heroku) for the project and create a secret key.
 Then copy the database URL.

 Back in the IDE:

-1. The repository for the site was generated in Github based on the [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).
+5. The repository for the site was generated in Github based on the [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).

-3. The copied database URL and secret key can be saved in the local environmental variables.
+6. The copied database URL and secret key can be saved in the local environmental variables.

-2. Install both dj-database-url and psycopg2-binary.
+7. Install both dj-database-url and psycopg2-binary.
 The dj_database_url.parse(os.environ.get('DATABASE_URL')) method is used in settings to connect to the databse URL in environmental variables.

-3. Install gunicorn.
+8. Install gunicorn.

-4. In the IDE CLI make a requirements file containing all installed dependencies using the following command:
+9. In the IDE CLI make a requirements file containing all installed dependencies using the following command:
     - `pip3 freeze --local > requirements.txt`

-5. Again in the IDE CLI make a Procfile using command:
+10. Again in the IDE CLI make a Procfile using command:
     - `echo web: gunicorn mc_vinyl.wsgi:application > Procfile`

-6. Debug must be set to False for production.
+11. Debug must be set to False for production.

-7. Add 'localhost' and 'ms4-mc-vinyl-record-store.herokuapp.com' to the ALLOWED_HOSTS list in settings.py.
+12. Add 'localhost' and 'ms4-mc-vinyl-record-store.herokuapp.com' to the ALLOWED_HOSTS list in settings.py.

-6. Migrate the new database with the command:
+13. Migrate the new database with the command:
     - `python3 manage.py migrate`

-6. Create a superuser:
+14. Create a superuser:
     - `python3 manage.py createsuperuser`

-5. Commit and push to the Github repository.
+15. Commit and push to the Github repository.

-7. From the CLI login to Heroku.
+16. From the CLI login to Heroku.
 Connect to the Heroku remote for the app.
     - `heroku git:remote -a ms4-mc-vinyl-record-store`

-8. Temporarily disable collectstatic in Heroku before pushing.
+17. Temporarily disable collectstatic in Heroku before pushing.
 Using the CLI as below, or setting it in heroku environment variables.
     - `heroku config:set DISABLE_COLLECTSTATIC=1 -a ms4-mc-vinyl-record-store`

-8. Then push to the heroku remote.
+18. Then push to the heroku remote.
     - `git push heroku master`

-8. This should deploy the application to Heroku however, the next steps connect the app to the Github repository for automatic deployments.
+19. This should deploy the application to Heroku however, the next steps connect the app to the Github repository for automatic deployments.

 Back in Heroku:

-11. Select Deploy and click connect to Github.
+20. Select Deploy and click connect to Github.
 Type the repository name in the search box and press search.
 Just below that, this should find the repository.
 Click Connect.
 Heroku is now connected to the Github repository.
 Select the correct branch and then Automatic or manual deployment can be used as preferred.

-    ![ConnectGithub][9]
+    ![DeployBranch][9]

-    [9]: ./documentation/images_for_readme/connect-github.jpg "Connect Github"
+    [9]: ./documentation/images_for_readme/deploy-branch.jpg "Deploy Branch"

 Setting up Amazon AWS:

-_a) Setting up S3:_
+_a).
+Setting up S3:_

 1. Sign in to AWS account and search for S3.